knopsl/MFOS_VC_LFO/README.md

 I recommend the following changes:

-* R37 (pulse width pot) from 100k to 20k
+* R37 (pulse width pot) from 100k to 25k
 * R36 and R42 (fixed resistors at ends of R37) from 100k to 3.3k
-* R58 and R59 from 10k to 200k
+* R58 and R59 (summing resistors) from 10k to 200k

 With these changes I find the effects of the PW pot on the PW CV attenuator and vice versa are negligible, and I get a pulse width range from the knob (with no CV) of about 7% to 91%.

 ## Front panel

 A Kosmo format front panel is also provided.
 It includes space for the attenuator pots for the FM 1 and PWM control voltages.
-Use 100k for FM 1 CV and 20k for PWM CV.
+Use 100k for FM 1 CV and 25k for PWM CV.
 Width is 10 cm.

 ![Auxiliary PCB](Docs/MFOS_VCLFO_aux.png  "Auxiliary PCB")
 ![Kosmo front panel](Hardware/Panel/mfos_vclfo_panel.png  "Kosmo front panel")